NewsLocal News2026 FIFA World Cup

 KSHB 41 reporter Charlie Keegan covers politics in Kansas, Missouri and at the local level.
 Share your story idea with Charlie.

-Federal, state and Kansas City-area leaders met to discuss security funding for this summer’s FIFA World Cup 2026.
+Federal, state and Kansas City-area leaders met Thursday morning to review nearly $80 million in federal funding for the area for security during the FIFA World Cup 2026.

 Last fall, federal lawmakers earmarked $625 million in the One Big Beautiful Bill Act to help states and cities prepare for security challenges during the World Cup.